Report your 36-hour Legal Specialist Education Compliance every three years during your compliance period.

 - $75 non-refundable processing fee (please note that the application will not be processed or considered submitted unless accompanied by the filing fee)

-Multiple Activity Provider Status — California Legal Specialization Multiple Activity Providers are given blanket authorization, during their approval period, to offer legal specialization credit in a designated area of law for education activities that meet the standards for approval in Section 7.3 of the Legal Specialization rules.
-Once you have been given Multiple Activity Provider Status, you are not required to submit individual education activities for approval.
+Multiple Activity Provider (MAP) Status — California Legal Specialization Multiple Activity Providers are given blanket authorization, during their approval period, to offer legal specialization credit in a designated area of law for education activities that meet the standards for approval in Rule 3.114, Title 3, Division 5, Chapter 1 of the Legal Specialization rules.
+Once you have been granted Multiple Activity Provider Status, you are no longer required to submit single activity applications for approval.

-To qualify: In order to apply for Multiple Activity Provider Status, you must complete the following requirements:
+To qualify: In order to apply for Single Activity Provider Status, you must complete the following requirements:

-- submit Individual Activity Approval forms and receive approval to offer Legal Specialization credit in the same designated area of law for four separate and different education activities held on four different dates; and
+- submit legal specialist education single activity applications and receive approval to offer Legal Specialization credit in the same designated area of law for at least four separate and different education activities held on four different dates; and

 - grant Legal Specialization credit for all four activities within a two-year period.

 Only after completion of both of these requirements may you apply for Multiple Activity Provider Status.
 Please note that you must have actually held the four activities, which must be different from one another, and not repeat presentations of the same program.
 A workshop, where the contents of the workshop vary based on the needs of the participants, is not considered a "repeat presentation," but a separate activity that requires separate approval.